SDSU's Strong Assets

 Many sports-related graduate programs offer degrees in sports administration, sports management, and only offer an MBA as a dual degree option with one of these master’s degrees.
 As sports organizations at all levels continue to grow and foster innovation, the skills of MBA graduates are increasingly in demand.
-Further, graduates with an MBA degree have higher professional flexibility should their careers take them out of the sports industry; an MBA is applicable across sectors, whereas a sports management degree isn’t.
+Furthermore, graduates with an MBA degree have higher professional flexibility should their careers take them out of the sports industry; an MBA is applicable across various business sectors, whereas a sports management degree is not.

 Do I Need Prior Sports Experience or Business Courses?

 Many of our students join us without prior coursework in disciplines such as Statistics, Finance, or Analytics, but quickly learn the material and work collaboratively with their peers who have taken such courses.

 There are many reasons to choose a graduate program in sports business, and we hope that some of the above merits of the SDSU Sports MBA program appeal to you.
 To learn more about some of the additional features of the program that relate to you and your specific career interests, please contact us @ [email protected].